 But a small, terrified voice in the back of her mind whispered something else.

-She hadn't taken her pill yesterday morning too busy prepping for the party that never happened.
-And last night… no condom.
+She havent seen her period last month.
+And that night… no condom.
 She remembered the heat of him spilling inside her, the way they'd both been too lost to care.

 Her hand drifted to her stomach, flat for now, but suddenly foreign.